-When we take things slow, use the right tools and techniques, your prime rib will easily be the best you ever tasted.
+When we take things slow with the right technique in the smoker, your prime rib will easily be the best you ever had.

 Smoking might not be the first method that comes to mind when thinking of a prime rib roast.
-But it just makes sense when you look at how it's done.
-It's very similar to the reverse-sear method that restaurants use: cooking it at a low temperature in the oven and then finishing it under the broiler for that flavorful crust.
+It's similar to the reverse-sear method that restaurants use: cooking it at a low temperature in the oven and then finishing it under the broiler for that flavorful crust.
 Once you try it in the smoker, there's no going back.
 The extra flavor is mouth-watering.

-The goal: To infuse amazing smoke flavor while perfecting medium-rare beef from edge-to-edge, with an awesome crusty exterior.
+The goal is to infuse amazing smoke flavor while perfecting medium-rare beef from edge-to-edge, with an amazing crusty exterior.

 9 Keys to the Perfect Smoked Prime Rib

-- Buy a quality beef.
+- Buy quality beef.
 Minimum USDA Choice grade.

 - Remove the rib bones to season, and tie them back on for cooking, if desired.